AlexBeauchemin/jssavior/README.md

 JSSavior
 ========

-JSSavior is a **free** (and [opensource](https://github.com/AlexBeauchemin/jssavior-platform)) javascript error logging platform.
-Simply add a javascript file to your project and javascript errors on your site will be logged in the [JSSavior](http://jssavior.com) platform.
+Simply add a javascript file to your project and javascript errors on your site will be logged on [jssavior.com](http://jssavior.com).

 How to use
 ================